zhufamily/ODataApp1/README.md

 <li>AirportMetric table -- child table for Airport table.</li>
 </ol>
 <h2>.Net Core Project for Data Models and Data Context</h2>
 Next, we are going to set up a .NET Core Library project for data models and data context.
+The reason we setup a separate project is that we can reuse that in the future, e.g., OData endpoint, or SQL related Azure Function, or web application frontend and etc.
+<h3>Models</h3>
-The reason we setup a separate project is that we can reuse that in the future, e.g., OData endpoint, or SQL related Azure Function, or web application frontend and etc.  If you are inside Visual Studio, there is a GUI tool, you can download here -- https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerTools, at the moment, it supportes Entity Framework Core 6-8.
-Otherwise, you can refer to command line tool https://learn.microsoft.com/en-us/ef/core/cli/ or simply setup POCO classes manually.
+If you are inside Visual Studio, there is a GUI tool, you can download here -- https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerTools, at the moment, it supportes Entity Framework Core 6-8.
+Otherwise, you can refer to command line tools https://learn.microsoft.com/en-us/ef/core/cli/ or simply setup POCO classes manually.
 Please refer to https://github.com/zhufamily/ODataApp1/tree/main/DataModel for more details.
 Create a folder called "Models" and for every table, there will be a corresponding POCO class; and inside POCO class database fields are mapped to class attributes.
-<h3>Primary Key</h3>
+<h4>Primary Key</h4>
 For primary key field, just annotate with "[Key]" attribute.
 <code>
 [Key] // primary key
 public int ID { get; set; }
 </code>
-<h3>One-to-many relationship</h3>
+<h4>One-to-many relationship</h4>
 This is the most common relationship inside relational database, which can also cover many-to-many relationship with two one-to-many relationships.
 It is quite easy to implement, from parent side, it will be a virtual iCollection.
 <code>
 public virtual ICollection<ChildType> Children { get; set; }